programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 Notice that the preview now shows an [array](https://en.wikipedia.org/wiki/Array_data_type) of all the `p` elements found in the page.
 Refine represents an array as a comma separated list enclosed in square brackets, for example `[ "one", "two", "three" ]`.

-Try the following GREL expressions and watch the preview window to understand how they function.
+Try the following GREL expressions and watch the preview window to understand how they function:

-Adding an index number to the expression selects one element from the array, for example `value.parseHtml().select("p")[0]`.
+- Adding an index number to the expression selects one element from the array, for example `value.parseHtml().select("p")[0]`.
 In this example, the beginning of the file contains many paragraphs of license information that are unnecessary for the data set.
 Skipping ahead, the first sonnet is found at `value.parseHtml().select("p")[37]`.

-GREL also supports using negative index numbers, thus `value.parseHtml().select("p")[-1]` will return the last item in the array.
+- GREL also supports using negative index numbers, thus `value.parseHtml().select("p")[-1]` will return the last item in the array.
 Working backwards, the last sonnet is at index `[-3]`.

-Using these index numbers, it is possible to slice the array, extracting only the range of `p` that contain sonnets.
+- Using these index numbers, it is possible to slice the array, extracting only the range of `p` that contain sonnets.
 Add the `slice()` function to the expression to preview the sub-set: `value.parseHtml().select("p").slice(37,-2)`.

 > GREL variables and functions are strung together in sequence using a period, often starting with the raw cell `value`.
 > This allows complex operations to be constructed by passing the results of each function to the next.